-"It's no secret, it's common sense," she snapped.
-"A citizenry like ours who need to live down an atrocious episode in a long-gone era, will show vigilant regard for their city's reputation.
-That's why They - my bosses - don't like you."
+Lyan banged her fork down on the table.
+"It's no secret, it's common sense," she snapped, no longer cute at all.
+"Memories can rot the reputation, and vigilant care for reputation makes good sense for a citizenry like ours who need to live down an atrocious episode in a long-gone era.
+That's why my department - why They - don't like you."

 The plates of smoking klasts arrived.
 Raldl and Lyan for a while did justice to the crackly meats amid the snugness of the zoalsh.

-The idyll of a shared convivial meal, so supremely important to the Uranian mentality, might have mellowed Raldl further.
-However, insofar as they reminded of how things ought to have been, they edged his thoughts towards bitterness.
-He longed for the trust that could never be recovered.
+The idyll of a shared convivial meal, so supremely important to the Uranian mentality, might have mellowed Raldl further; yet insofar as it was a reminder of how things ought to have been, it was more apt to edge his thoughts back towards bitterness.

-This nostalgia surged at him more strongly when somebody switched on the music box and the currently popular song soothingly permeated the hall, "The richness of the way / Candle-bright thought / Myyix and bejeh / Plorl-orm..."
+Nostalgia surged at him more strongly when somebody switched on the music box and the currently popular song soothingly permeated the hall, "The richness of the way / Candle-bright thought / Myyix and bejeh / Plorl-orm..."